Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/qualityreports-en.md

   * Prevention: naturalized shoreline (no lawn) and zero use of fertilizers.

 * <b>Transparency/Clarity</b> is an indicator of lake health - clear, more transparent water is a sign of a healthy lake.
 Water transparency is tested with a Secchi disk.
 Poor transparency of less than 3 meters can be a warning sign of eutrophication.
-Lac Notre Dame has never had readings of less than 3 meters but some years readings are below 4m.
+Lac Notre Dame has never had readings of less than 3 meters but some years readings are below 4 meters.

 #### 2014 ABV-7 Report and Recommendations